NVlabs/DeepInversion/README.md

 ## Updates

 - 2020 July 7.
 Added CIFAR10 inversion result for ResNet34 in the folder cifar10.
 Code on knowledge distillation will follow soon.
+- 2020 June 16.
+Added a new scaling factor `first_bn_multiplier` for first BN layer.
+This improves fidelity.

 ## Requirements